Ailoso/KopruluAchievements/docs/setup/installation.md

 </div>
 </div>

-Finally to test that the mod is working properly, add the following during your Map Initialization with the following action `Initialize Achievements`, Launch the map and press F9, the Menu will act as default and will require some more UI tweaks to be complete.
+Finally to test that the mod is working properly, add the following during your Map Initialization `Initialize Achievements`, Then Launch the map and press F9, the Menu will act as default for now and will require some more UI tweaks to be fully complete.

 Now you've finished adding the mod to your Map/Mod please proceed and follow the [Configuration](/KopruluAchievements/docs/setup/configuration/) step next.